Ethical7919/Discord-Mass-DM/README.md

 # Python-Mass-DM
 A simple Discord Mass Dm with Scraper

-# Requirements
+# Requirements (Must Read)
-Create these files named message.txt , token.txt , users.txt
+[ ! ] Create these files named message.txt , token.txt , users.txt

 [ ! ] If you stuck when you scraped member, please press Ctrl + C to continue